-Warasubo is a rare fish that is only found in the Ariake Sea, although similar fish are found around the Korean Peninsula and China.
-They’re gnarly looking creatures that live in the mudflats and come out at low tide, eating anything from shellfish, such as small crabs and shrimp, to other small fish that they can sink their teeth into.
-Their grayish-purple bodies and exposed protruding teeth are often likened to the alien in the film, Alien, so it’s often referred to as an alien-like fish.
+Warasubo is a rare fish (actually a type of eel goby) that is found in the Ariake Sea in Japan, as well as around the Korean Peninsula and China.
+They’re gnarly-looking creatures that live in the mudflats and come out at low tide, eating anything from shellfish, such as small crabs and shrimp, to other small fish that they can sink their teeth into.
+The grayish-purple bodies and exposed protruding teeth of the warasubo eel are often likened to the alien in the film, Alien, so it’s often referred to as an alien-like fish.

 They are caught from May to October and freshly caught Warasubo can be eaten as sashimi.
 After this period where they can be caught fresh, these toothy Saga aliens are typically enjoyed dried or grilled as a tasty snack.
-They are popular when added to miso soup and when soaked in soy sauce, deepening the rich umami flavor (Not sure what we're talking about?
+Warasubo eels are popular when added to miso soup and when soaked in soy sauce, deepening the rich umami flavor (Not sure what we're talking about?
 Check out our post on Umami: The Fifth Taste).
-If you’re feeling particularly adventurous, or feel you need the alcohol to get out of your head, you can even add it to hot sake, resulting in a truly unique flavor of the popular beverage that you’ve probably never had.
+If you’re feeling particularly adventurous, you can even add warasubo fish to hot sake, resulting in a truly unique flavor of the popular beverage that you’ve probably never had.

 Mutsugoro is also known as mudskipper, and they’re found on the tidelands throughout East Asia and they have a reptile-like appearance.
 They’re amphibious fish that can swim, walk and jump distances up to two feet on land and in water and they are even able to climb trees and low branches.
 They are brownish-green in color, and the males develop bright colored spots that can be red, blue or green during mating season in order to attract the females.
 The mutsugoro have bulbous eyes perched on the top of their heads and few tiny, jagged teeth protruding out of their incredibly large mouths.
 The best time to eat this alien Saga food is between May and August.
 They can be enjoyed fried or dried but is also delicious when grilled as their skin becomes crispy and the white meat becomes soft, flaky and tender.